 Our Series L Preferred Stock has no voting rights.
-Subject to certain exceptions, holders of our Series L Preferred Stock are entitled to receive the Series L Preferred Distribution at an annual rate of 5.5%, which rate is subject to increase under certain circumstances described below, of the Series L Stated Value, which is presently \$28.37 (subject to adjustment), in cash.
-The Series L Preferred Distribution is cumulative from (and including) the date of issuance of the Series L Preferred Stock.
+Subject to certain exceptions, holders of our Series L Preferred Stock are entitled to receive the Series L Preferred Distribution at an annual rate of 5.5%, which rate is subject to increase under certain circumstances summarized below, of the Series L Stated Value, which is presently \$28.37 (subject to adjustment), in cash.
+The Series L Preferred Distribution is cumulative.
 If the Company fails to timely declare distributions or fails to timely pay distributions on the Series L Preferred Stock, the annual dividend rate of the Series L Preferred Stock will temporarily increase by 1.0% per year, up to a maximum rate of 8.5%.

 We must declare and pay the Initial Dividend, which for a given fiscal year is a minimum annual amount that is announced by us at the end of the prior fiscal year, on shares of our Common Stock prior to declaring and paying any portion of the Series L Preferred Distribution.
 While there are no limitations on the maximum amount of the Initial Dividend that can be paid in a particular year, it is our intention that we will not announce an Initial Dividend for any given year that, based on the information then reasonably available to us at the time of announcement, we believe will cause us to be unable to make a future distribution on our Series L Preferred Stock or on any other outstanding share of preferred stock.
-On December 21, 2017, our Board of Directors announced an Initial Dividend for fiscal year 2018 in the amount of \$21,892,469.
+On December 21, 2018, our Board of Directors announced an Initial Dividend for fiscal year 2019 in the amount of \$21,897,536, of which, as of [], 2019, \$[] has been declared by us and paid to holders of Common Stock.